Programs & Services

 Brain Injury Employment Program

-Employment Services for individuals with a Brain Injury offers the participant the benefit of working with professionals who have expertise and understanding of working with those who have sustained various brain injuries.
+Employment Services for individuals with a Brain Injury offer participants the benefit of working with professionals who have expertise and understanding of working with those who have sustained various brain injuries.
 Individuals may need assistance in determining assistive technology/accommodations needed to return to work, and reinforcing specific and individualized compensatory strategies.
-The program offers a supportive team including a case manager and job developer that works in collaboration with an individual’s support network such as their OT/PT/ST, and Neuropsychologist to assist in obtaining and retaining successful employment.
+The program offers a supportive team including a case manager and job developer that works in collaboration with an individual’s support network such as their OT/PT/ST and Neuropsychologist to assist in obtaining and retaining successful employment.
 The program is individualized based on the participant’s needs and provides ongoing support throughout the employment process.

 This program is offered through the Lippman Center (314-647-7453) and the office in South St. Louis County (314-845-1922).

 Career Counseling & Vocational Education

 This program assists individuals with barriers to employment with determining appropriate vocational goals, and identifying areas which may interfere with success.
 This program may last several hours to several weeks, depending on participant needs.
 Career Counseling and Vocational Evaluation is offered at all MERS/Goodwill Career Center locations (see “Find a Career Center” to contact an office closest to you to for referral or private pay information).

 Deaf & Hard of Hearing

 This program is designed to provide career counseling and job placement services to individuals who are deaf or hard of hearing, as well as provide support and guidance regarding communication once the individual is employed.
 Case managers are fluent in American Sign Language (ASL) and knowledgeable about deaf culture.
 This program is offered through the following MERS Goodwill Career Center locations: Aftergut in Downtown St. Louis, Columbia, Lippman Center in Brentwood, South St. Louis County, North St. Louis County, and St. Charles County.
 Please see “Find A Career Center” for contact information, and program specifics at each location, as well as referral/private pay options.